sairishigangarapu/machine-learning-from-scratch/01-Core-Concepts/HYPER PARAMETER TRAINING/Theory.md

 ---

 ## 4. Hyperparameter Reference Guide 📖
+## 5. Algorithm-Specific Parameter Grids 🎛️

-*Copy-paste these distributions when defining your search spaces.*
+Use these `param_dist` dictionaries when configuring your `RandomizedSearchCV`.

 ### 🤖 Logistic Regression
 ```python